Live Poetry Readings that are always fun, often funny, & occasionally philosophical as hell

 …took place on Aug 8, 2024.

-Rae Armantrout and Francis de Lima delighted us with fantastic & funny poems, and we asked them a few questions.
-You can watch the reading below or here.
+Rae Armantrout and Francis de Lima delighted us with gentle & funny poems, and we asked them a few questions.
+You can watch the reading here.

 Rae Armantrout is a winner of the Pulitzer Prize and The National Book Critics Circle Award (for Versed, Wesleyan 2010).
 Her most recent book is Finalists (Wesleyan 2022).
 Her 2018 book, Wobble, was a finalist for the National Book Award.
 Her other books with Wesleyan include Partly: New and Selected Poems, Just Saying, and Money Shot.
 A new book, Go Figure, and a chapbook, Notice, are forthcoming in 2024.